 A Capacity Resource with State Subsidy is a Capacity Resource that is offered into an RPM Auction or otherwise assumes an RPM commitment for which the Capacity Market Seller receives or is entitled to receive one or more State Subsidies for the applicable Delivery Year.
 A Capacity Resource for which the State Subsidy has expired is still considered to be a Capacity Resource with State Subsidy upon expiration of such State Subsidy until the resource clears an RPM Auction at a Sell Offer price at or above the MOPR Floor Offer Price applicable to the resource in the auction.
-A Capacity Resource that is the subject of a bilateral transaction is considered to be a Capacity Resource with State Subsidy to the extent an owner of the facility supporting the Capacity Resource is entitled to a State Subsidy associated with such facility even if the Capacity Resource is considered to be a Capacity Resource with State Subsidy.
+A Capacity Resource that is the subject of a bilateral transaction is considered to be a Capacity Resource with State Subsidy to the extent an owner of the facility supporting the Capacity Resource is entitled to a State Subsidy associated with such facility even if the Capacity Market Seller is not entitled to a State Subsidy.
 Any Jointly Owned Cross-Subsidized Capacity Resource is considered to be a Capacity Resource with State Subsidy.